jabrah/pass-elide-sample-data/README.md

 * Maven 3.8.5+
 * NodeJS 16.16.0 (lts/gallium)

+## Building

+`npm run build:docker`

+This will build a Docker image for this service with a tag version to match the package version found in `package.json` (works for Bash)

 ## Running the loader

 * Clone the Elide demo repository (https://github.com/jabrah/pass-elide-test.git) and checkout the `update-some-columns` branch